Health & Hygiene: Everything cake baking businesses need to know

 If a customer with a food allergy consumes an ingredient they cannot eat, the effects can be life-threatening or lead to long-term health conditions.
 In the UK, food allergies affect roughly eight per cent of children and two per cent of adults, according to the Food Standards Agency (FSA).

 To avoid any situation when someone with an allergy is in danger, there are laws in place relating to how allergen information is provided by food businesses.
 There is EU legislation in place that requires businesses to label their products with the full ingredient information, helping those with allergies to avoid foods that could be dangerous to them.
+If labelling is not practical, such as if the food is on display, or the packaging cannot contain information, then the information must be readily available to any customers that ask to see it.

 Food businesses must also highlight any allergens that have been used in the ingredients, including gluten, eggs, peanuts, nuts, milk and sesame, all of which are frequently used in cake baking.